DamiaoRA/atrdw/README.md

 ```sh
 mvn compile exec:java -Dexec.mainClass="atrdw.Main_Input"
 ```

-Finally, the ATrDW is read to run analytc queries.
-Some examples of analytic queries can be find in the class `QueryATrDWMainTest.java`.
+Finally, the ATrDW is read to run analytic queries.
+Some examples can be found in the class `QueryATrDWMainTest.java`.
-Here is a example how execute this class:
+Here is an example how to execute this class:

 ```sh
 mvn compile exec:java -Dexec.mainClass="atrdw.foursquare.analytics.test.QueryATrDWMainTest"